DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/index.md

 ## Introduction

-`dcdcli` is a command line tool that interfaces with the REST API exposed by `nodeos`.
-Developers can also use `dcdcli` to deploy and test EOSIO smart contracts.
+`dcdcli` is a command line tool that interfaces with the REST API exposed by `dcdnode`.
+Developers can also use `dcdcli` to deploy and test DCD smart contracts.

 ## Installation

-`dcdcli` is distributed as part of the [EOSIO software suite](https://github.com/EOSIO/eos/blob/master/README.md).
-To install `dcdcli` just visit the [EOSIO Software Installation](../00_install/index.md) section.
+`dcdcli` is distributed as part of the [DCD software suite](https://github.com/DCD/eos/blob/master/README.md).
+To install `dcdcli` just visit the [DCD Software Installation](../00_install/index.md) section.

 ## Using dcdcli

-To use `dcdcli`, you need the end point (IP address and port number) of a running `nodeos` instance.
-Also, the `nodeos` instance must be configured to load the `eosio::chain_api_plugin` when launched.
-This allows `nodeos` to respond to the RPC requests coming from `dcdcli`.
+To use `dcdcli`, you need the end point (IP address and port number) of a running `dcdnode` instance.
+Also, the `dcdnode` instance must be configured to load the `dcd::chain_api_plugin` when launched.
+This allows `dcdnode` to respond to the RPC requests coming from `dcdcli`.

 ### dcdcli Commands